knightmeister/knightmeister/README.md

 ### Hey
 I'm Sam and I do architecture for cloud, mobile and integration applications.
+I'm also a polyglot programmer.

-- 🔭 Currently working on foodtech in my spare time, and in fintech for my day job
-- 💡 Interested in solving highly technical problems, particularly around scalable and reliable architecture
+🔭 Currently working on foodtech in my spare time, and in fintech for my day job 💡 Interested in solving highly technical problems, particularly around scalable and reliable architecture

 Tech stack:
 * .NET, Java, Swift/ObjC, C, HTML/JS/TS/CSS
 * Azure and AWS
 * Relational, and no-SQL
-* Embedded through to mainframe
+* Write code ranging from embedded devices to mainframes